 Table 7 reports the estimates of the effect of parent banks' financial distress on credit constraints faced by local firms for all firms present in BEEPS 2008.
 We report the results of the model in equation (1) alongside the results from the Heckman selection-corrected version of it in order to contrast the two approaches.
-The three main explanatory variables of interest are: the ratio of equity over total assets; the Tier 1 capital ratio; and the gain on financial assets over total assets.12 We first report the results from the model in which each bank is given equal weight in each locality where the bank is present (Panel A).
-As expected, all else equal, small firms are more credit constrained, potentially indicating lower ability to tap alternative capital markets, and firms that export part of their production are less constrained, potentially signalling the willingness of banks to lend to firms with higher growth prospects.
+The three main explanatory variables of interest are: the ratio of equity over total assets; the Tier 1 capital ratio; and the gain on financial assets over total assets.15 We first report the results from the model in which each bank is given equal weight in each locality where the bank is present (Panel A).
+As expected, all else equal, small firms are more credit constrained, potentially indicating lower ability to tap alternative capital markets, audited firms are less constrained, implying gains from the reduction of informational opacity, and firms that export part of their production are less constrained, potentially signalling the willingness of banks to lend to firms with higher growth prospects.

-12The effect of other variables, like the ratio of problem loans to total loans, profit, money market funding, and gain on available for sales securities was tested, but the results were insignificant.
+15The effect of other variables, like the ratio of problem loans to total loans, profit, money market funding, and gain on available for sales securities was tested, but the results were insignificant.

 Turning to the variables of interest, only the Tier 1 capital ratio turns out to have a significant impact on the probability of firms being constrained in the credit market.
 The effect has the predicted sign, namely, banks whose parents have lower regulatory capital ratios tend to restrict credit access more.
 The result continues to hold once we eliminate the effect of the balance sheet channel by integrating out the unobservable information associated with the decision to apply for bank credit or to select oneself out of the application process.
-Numerically, a 2-standard deviation decrease in average Tier 1 capital ratio for banks in a particular locality increases the probability of firms in that locality being constrained by about 24%.
+Numerically, a 2-standard deviation decrease in average Tier 1 capital ratio for banks in a particular locality increases the probability of firms in that locality being constrained by about 33%.

-When we apply the second weighting criterion in Panel B, namely, weighting the probability of the firm doing business with each particular bank by the number of branches the bank has in that locality, the effect of the bank's Tier 1 capital ratio becomes larger and more significant.
-The interpretation of the latter is roughly identical to the one in Panel A, and a 2-standard deviation decrease in average Tier 1 capital ratio for banks in a particular locality increases the probability of firms in that locality being constrained by about 40%.
+When we apply the second weighting criterion in Panel B, namely, weighting the probability of the firm doing business with each particular bank by the number of branches the bank has in that locality, the significance of the effect of the bank's Tier 1 capital ratio increases.
+The magnitude of the effect is smaller to the one in Panel A, and a 2-standard deviation decrease in average Tier 1 capital ratio for banks in a particular locality increases the probability of firms in that locality being constrained by about 11%.
 The sign of the inverse of Mill's ratio is generally positive, implying that unobservables which increase the probability of needing bank credit, also increase the probability of being constrained in credit markets.